Should you be on a cholesterol-lowering medication, a so called statin? This is much debated and this will likely be a

 Some claim that nobody should take such drugs, that they cause lots of side effects and no benefits, as heart disease “has nothing to do with cholesterol.”

 Others claim that most people (even healthy people) should take statins daily to prevent heart disease, as they are “effective and almost free of side effects.”
-Many doctors prescribe statins to all their patients with a cholesterol level above some arbitrary number.
-For example a total cholesterol above 200 mg/dl (5 mmol/l), which most people have.
+Many doctors prescribe statins to all their patients with a cholesterol level above a pre-set number.
+For example a total cholesterol above 200 mg/dl (5 mmol/l).

 Pros and Cons

 The truth is of course somewhere between these extreme alternatives.
 Statins have been showed to reduce the risk of heart disease, especially in people who already suffer from heart disease.
-However, they also carry a significant risk of side effects, such as an increased risk of diabetes, muscle aches, weakness and increased fatigue.
+However, they also carry a risk of side effects, such as an increased risk of diabetes, muscle aches, weakness and increased fatigue.

 So who could benefit from this medication?
 Should you be on it?
 New guidelines – a step in the right direction – have been issued from the Swedish Medical Products Agency.